 Rising Star Quartet Contest

 Many Young Women In Harmony singers have gone on to compete in Regional and International Sweet Adelines International Quartet contests.
-The 2012 Rising Star winners, GQ have qualified to compete in the 2013 International Quartet contest in Hawaii and have just released their first album.
+The 2012 Rising Star winners, GQ have qualified to compete in several International Quartet contests and now in the Top 10 in the world.
+They have released an album.

 Lorde sang in Barbershop choruses when she was in school in New Zealand and says she still enjoys watching a cappella and barbershop quartets today.
 You can hear her talk (at 2:05) about how singing Barbershop developed her voice and influenced her music in an interview on the Letterman program.

 Neyla Pekarek of The Lumineers started her singing career with Sweet Adelines, her quartet Vogue was the Young Women In Harmony Rising Star winner in 2009.
-She still sings and competes in a quartet, now with Swoon.
+She still sings and competes in quartets.

-The 2014 Rising Star Quartet Champions were Class Ring.
+The 2014 Rising Star Quartet Champions were Class Ring who are now in the Top 10 quartets globally.

 Close to home are the 2012 Rising Star Quartet Champions, The Fource from New Zealand.
 They won their title at the Sweet Adelines International contest in Houston, Texas, USA.